-Yet again, who better than the staff at the Pescheria da Claudio, for providing some precious advice on the subject.
-Here we have discovered, for instance, the differences between frozen and fresh octopus, and that the real secret of success lies in cutting it up when it is already cooked.
+Yet again, who better than the staff at the Pescheria da Claudio to provide some precious advice on the subject.
+For example, we’ve discovered the differences between frozen and fresh octopus, and that the real secret of success lies in cutting it up when it is already cooked.

-- If you have purchased a fresh octopus from a market stall, you will probably need to clean it well, tentacle by tentacle, to remove any residue.
+If you’ve purchased a fresh octopus from a market stall, you’ll probably need to clean it well, tentacle by tentacle, to remove any residue.

-- Remove the innards and the eyes, and then clean the inside of the head thoroughly.
+Remove the innards and the eyes before cleaning the inside of the head thoroughly.

-- Your octopus is now ready to go into the pot.
-If the recipe you have in mind entails cutting the octopus into pieces, it is advisable to do so only once it is cooked.
+Your octopus is now ready to go into the pot.
+If the recipe you have in mind entails cutting the octopus into pieces, it’s advisable to do so only once it is cooked.